 One of the most notable examples of art at Newgrange is the triskele-like features found on the entrance stone.

-It is about 10 foot (2 meters). long and 4 foot (1.2 meters) high and about 5 tons in weight.
+It is about 3 metres (10 ft) long and 1.2 metres (4 ft) high and about 5 tonnes in weight.
 It has been described as "one of the most

 famous stones in the entire repertory of megalithic art."
 Archaeologists believe that most of the carvings